 For a good example of Organic Intelligence, watch the Jada Video of Steve working with 3-year old Jada, the morning after choking and a subsequent traumatic hospital event.
 Bookmark the OI Blog to read Steve’s regular updates and discussion of the latest developments in Organic Intelligence.

-Professional Training Program
+Courses and Professional Training

 Developed and taught by OI Founder Steve Hoskinson, OI Expert shows you the visible physiological keys and the science underlying successful therapy.
 Based on the science of complex systems, OI Expert integrates the latest scientific advances within the fields of psychology, anthropology, biology, and neurology.